mehaase/encoding-tools/README.md

 NPM installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and
 cloned this repo.

 Next, install the NPM dependencies.
-You only need to run this step after the initial cloning of the repo, and also after any updates.
+You only need to run this step once after the initial cloning of the repo, and once more after any updates.

 ```bash
 npm install